Reporting year 2024

 Coverage

-This release contains statistics on serious incidents involving children that local authorities have notified the Child Safeguarding Practice Review Panel about.
+This annual release contains statistics on serious incidents involving children that local authorities have notified the Child Safeguarding Practice Review Panel (opens in a new tab) about.

 Notifiable serious incidents are those that involve death or serious harm to a child where abuse or neglect is known or suspected, and any death of a looked after child.